ourlifeloop/marketing/src/cms/training-faqs/how-do-i-delete-a-staff-member.md

   button.
 A new screen will appear as though you’re adding a new resident and you will want to go through that staff member’s information and make the appropriate changes to their account.
-Once you’ve made all the changes you’d like, scroll to the bottom of the screen and click on the green 'Update Staff' button. "
+Once you’ve made all the changes you’d like, scroll to the bottom of the screen and click on the  'Update Staff' button. "
 isMobile: false
 topics: